neongreen/artyom.me/learning-racket-1.md

 ## Philippe Meunier

-...has somehow found this draft and sent me a letter, in which ne noticed
+...has somehow found this draft and sent me a letter, in which he noticed
 that:

   * > If you want “let with argument order reversed”, you can write a macro.